A Strength Supplement For Aerospace Materials

-Guo and Benjamin Legum, a doctoral student from Drexel Materials, fabricated a zinc oxide ceramic composite reinforced with the MXene titanium carbide.
+Guo and Benjamin Legum, a doctoral student working in the A.J.
+Drexel Nanomaterials Institute, fabricated a zinc oxide ceramic composite reinforced with the MXene titanium carbide.
 The process increased the conductivity of the ceramic by two orders of magnitude and doubled its hardness.
 The addition of MXene also improved the ability of zinc oxide to transform heat to electricity, according to the researchers.

-“This is the first ceramic composite containing MXene,” said Yury Gogotsi, PhD, Distinguished University and Bach professor in Drexel Materials and director of the A.J.
+“This is the first ceramic composite containing MXene,” said Yury Gogotsi, PhD, Distinguished University and Bach professor in Drexel’s College of Engineering and director of the A.J.
 Drexel Nanomaterials Institute.
 “Taking into account that about 30 MXenes with diverse properties are already available, we are opening a new chapter in research on ceramic matrix composites, with potential applications ranging from electronics to batteries and thermoelectrics.”